AndyNor/systemoversikt/README.md

 * Exit the virtual environment with ```deactivate``` (or close the terminal window)

 On Linux
-* I assume you know how to set up your environment if you're on a linux-variant.
+* Let's assume you know how to set up your environment if you're on a linux-variant.

 ## getting started production
 In production, django is usually loaded as a module in httpd or webserver of choosing.